CatelloTheDataProjectManager/Image_Recognition_NN/README.md

-# Neural Networks
+# Image Recognition using Neural Networks

-This repository contains multiple notebooks for deep learning projects.
+This repository contains multiple notebooks for deep learning projects focused on image recognition.
 Each notebook corresponds to a specific project.

 ## Notebook Contents